CodHeK/AnythingBot/README.md

 ### Will add more interesting things soon, you could even contribute add interesting replies or things which the bot can answer to ! :D

+## Things it can do !

 ### Now, know weather of any city in the world , just say, "Weather in Mumbai" or any city of your choice ! :D
+### Also, it can calculate !
+Give it any calculation ! example of how you can "tell me what is 5 into 6" .